-Report Recommendations Management's Most Current Response Status () Counseling and Special Populations, September 2018 The University should analyze all costs charged to the grant and should provide proper notification to the funding agency and repay any expenses deemed unallowable (estimated questioned costs to be between \$26,706.78 and \$88,833.72 for the FEC position).
+Report Recommendations Management's Most Current Response Status () Report Counseling and Special Populations, September 2018 The University should analyze all costs charged to the grant and should provide proper notification to the funding agency and repay any expenses deemed unallowable (estimated questioned costs to be between \$26,706.78 and \$88,833.72 for the FEC position).
 The University should consult with the Office of General Counsel on any additional remedies or needed actions.
 The University should consider implementing a policy and procedure requiring detailed time and effort reports signed by individuals performing grant-related activities and signed by the PI to be provided as support prior to submitting the reimbursement/draw down requests.
 The University should ensure that all PIs have the required and necessary background, experience, and training to manage and oversee grants.
-The University should require all PIs to undergo training on administering their respective grants that includes, but is not limited to, education on allowable and unallowable costs, supporting work performed under the grant, and potential consequences for submitting or causing to be submitted a false claim.
-College of Education management held a departmental meeting with Educational Leadership faculty in December 2018 to discuss the importance of following policies and procedures.
+The University should require all PIs to undergo training on administering their respective grants that includes, but is not limited to, education on allowable and unallowable costs, supporting work performed under the Management's Most Current Response College of Education management held a departmental meeting with Educational Leadership faculty in December 2018 to discuss the importance of following policies and procedures.
 As part of this meeting, Audit was invited to discuss observations of a completed project and the importance of internal controls.
-Persons Responsible: Dr. Robert Spina, Dean for College of Education and Human Development and Craig Ness, Vice President for Finance and Operations Revised Timetable for Completion: June 1, 2019 (was October 31, 2018) • Management from the Office of Research and Sponsored Programs (ORSP) reviewed all ChAMPs grant-related expenditures and determined that the questioned costs were unallowable and need to be repaid. • Management from the College of Education and Human Development will work with University Finance and the Provost to determine how the questioned costs will be repaid. • The ORSPA provides periodic seminars on proposal development, time-and-effort certification, and PI responsibilities.
+Persons Responsible: Dr. Robert Spina, Dean for College of Education and Human Development and Craig Ness, Vice President for Finance and Operations Revised Timetable for Completion: June 1, 2019 (was October 31, 2018) Management from the Office of Research and Sponsored Programs (ORSP) reviewed all ChAMPs grant-related expenditures and determined that the questioned costs were unallowable and need to be repaid.
+Management from the College of Education and Human Development will work with University Finance and the Provost to determine how the questioned costs will be repaid.
+The ORSPA provides periodic seminars on proposal development, time-and-effort certification, and PI responsibilities.
 They also check for research compliance (e.g. IRB, IACUC) as well as compliance in terms and conditions for each grant or contract and work with individual PIs to make sure that these rules are being followed.
-Individual college deans have the responsibility to ensure that faculty are complying with regulations in their research laboratories (e.g. disposal of hazardous material in their labs), research integrity (e.g. maintaining laboratory notebooks) as well as specialized training that is specific to their discipline. • The ORSP: • Examined our policies regarding time and effort Implemented In Progress Implemented reporting on grants and contracts The ORSPA will check time and effort documents every quarter, flag any inconsistencies, and send these reports to Finance and HR for further research and correction. implemented
+Individual college deans have the responsibility to ensure that faculty are complying with regulations in their research laboratories (e.g. disposal of hazardous material in their labs), research integrity (e.g. maintaining laboratory notebooks) as well as specialized training that is specific to their discipline.
+Status () Implemented In Progress Implemented on administering their respective grants that includes, but is not limited to, education on allowable and hazardous material in their labs), research integrity (e.g. maintaining laboratory notebooks) as well as specialized Implemented